AndreasHeine/opcua-machinery-client/README.md

 :heavy_check_mark: 5.1 Machine Identification and Nameplate
 :heavy_check_mark: 5.2 Finding all Machines in a Server
 :x: 5.3 Component Identification and Nameplate
-:x: 5.4 Finding all Components of a Machine
+:heavy_check_mark: 5.4 Finding all Components of a Machine
 :x: 5.5 Machine Monitoring
 :x: 5.6 Preventive Maintenance